Relativistic chiral description of the $^1S_0$ nucleon-nucleon scattering: Results and Discussion

 \section{Results and Discussion}

-In order to fine-tune the $^1S_0$ potential, the two parameters, $C_{1S0}$ and $\hat{C}_{1S0}$, are determined by fitting to the six data points of the Nijmegen phase shifts with laboratory energy $T_\mathrm{lab.}\leq 100$ MeV, as done in Ref.~\cite{Ren:2016jna}.
+In order to fine-tune the $^1S_0$ potential, the two parameters, $C_{1S0}$ and $\hat{C}_{1S0}$, are determined by fitting to the six data points of the Nijmegen phase shifts for laboratory energy $T_\mathrm{lab.}\leq 100$ MeV, as done in Ref.~\cite{Ren:2016jna}.
 To calculate the phase shifts, the covariant and separable form factor is employed to regularize the LO chiral potential and to solve the Kadyshevsky equation.
 We find that the minimum $\chi^2$, $\sum\limits_{i=1}^{6} ( \delta_i^\mathrm{LO} - \delta_i^\mathrm{Nij})^2$, is $1.64$ for $4$ degrees of freedom when the cutoff is $460$ MeV.
 For comparison, we also use the SFF, as in Ref.~\cite{Ren:2016jna}, to describe the $^1S_0$ phase shifts.
 The best fit result, $\chi^2=7.86$, locates at $\Lambda=695$ MeV.
 This shows that different types of form factors could affect the phase shifts considerably.
 Particularly, in our relativistic framework, a self-consistent CSFF achieves a rather good description of the $^1S_0$ phase shifts.
-In Fig.~\ref{Fig:La-chi2}, the evolution of fit-$\chi^2$ is shown with the cutoff momenta changing from $300$ MeV to $800$ MeV.
+In Fig.~\ref{Fig:La-chi2}, the evolution of fit-$\chi^2$ is shown with the cutoff changing from $300$ MeV to $850$ MeV.
 One can see that the description of phase shifts is almost the same for the two FFs when the cutoff is around $300$ MeV.
-As $\Lambda$ increases, the fit-$\chi^2$ with the CSFF decreases more quickly than its counter part with the SFF.
-The CSFF result shows a plateau, $\chi^2\sim 2.0$ with $\Lambda$ ranging from $350$ MeV to $500$ MeV.~\footnote{In principle, a small value of cutoff is favored to avoid the deeply bound state when one applied the chiral nuclear force to perform the many-body studies.} On the other hand, with the cutoff increasing beyond $550$ MeV, the CSFF-$\chi^2$ becomes larger and increases faster than the SFF-$\chi^2$, which smoothly approaches to its minimum at $\Lambda=695$ MeV and then starts to increase.
+As $\Lambda$ increases, the fit-$\chi^2$ with the CSFF decreases more quickly than its counterpart with the SFF.
+The CSFF result shows a plateau, $\chi^2\sim 2.0$ with $\Lambda$ ranging from 350 MeV to 500 MeV.~\footnote{In principle, a small cutoff is favored to avoid the appearance of deeply bound states when one applied chiral nuclear forces to perform many-body studies.} On the other hand, as the cutoff increases beyond $550$ MeV, the CSFF-$\chi^2$ becomes larger and increases faster than the SFF-$\chi^2$, which smoothly approaches to its minimum at $\Lambda = 695$ MeV and then starts to increase.~\footnote{The sharp increase of the $\chi^2$ with increasing cutoff can be traced back to the Wigner bound~\cite{Wang:2020myr}.
+In plain words, it means that with only contact interactions, one cannot simultaneously reproduce the scattering length and effective range (or the phase shifts) of the $^1S_0$ channel with a large cutoff.}